ANOVA Statistical Calculator

 Different experimental designs require different ANOVA approaches:

-• One-way ANOVA: Compares means across one factor
+• One-way ANOVA: Compares means across one factor (the simplest form, available in this calculator)

-• Two-way ANOVA: Examines effects of two factors
+• Two-way ANOVA: Examines effects of two factors simultaneously and their potential interaction

-• Repeated Measures ANOVA: For multiple measurements on same subjects
+• Repeated Measures ANOVA: For multiple measurements on same subjects across different conditions

-• MANOVA: For multiple dependent variables
+• MANOVA (Multivariate ANOVA): Examines multiple dependent variables simultaneously

 Each type has specific assumptions and applications in research design.
+The complexity increases with each variant, but so does the analytical power and ability to control for various factors.

 Assumptions and Requirements